AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/consent-and-preferences/onetrust.md

 ---
 keywords: Experience Platform;home;popular topics;onetrust;OneTrust
 solution: Experience Platform
-title: (Beta) Create a OneTrust Source Connection in the UI
+title: Create a OneTrust Source Connection in the UI
 type: Tutorial
 description: Learn how to create a OneTrust source connection using the Adobe Experience Platform UI.
 exl-id: 6af0604d-cbb6-4c8e-b017-3eb82ec6ee1c
 ---
-# (Beta) Create a [!DNL OneTrust Integration] source connection in the UI
+# Create a [!DNL OneTrust Integration] source connection in the UI

->[!NOTE]
->
->The [!DNL OneTrust Integration] source is in beta.
-Its features and documentation are subject to change.
-For information on using beta-labelled sources, see the [sources overview](../../../../home.md#terms-and-conditions).

 This tutorial provides steps for creating a [[!DNL OneTrust Integration]](https://my.onetrust.com/s/contactsupport?language=en_US) source connection to ingest both historic and scheduled consent data into Adobe Experience Platform using the Platform user interface.